 Steven Bennet is a lecturer in the School of Global Innovation and Leadership in the Lucas College and Graduate School of Business.
 He holds an MBA from the University of California, Los Angeles.
 He is also a certified public accountant.
 He teaches entrepreneurial finance, entrepreneurship and corporate finance.

-Meghna Virick is a professor of business specializing in human resource management.
+Meghna Virick is a professor of business specializing in human resource management and associate dean of undergraduate programs.
 She holds a doctoral degree from the University of Texas at Arlington in HR management/organizational behavior.
 Virick worked in HR at multiple organizations for six years before returning to academia.
 Her research focuses on unemployment/underemployment and gender and race related issues in HR practices, such as talent and succession planning.
 Her focus on diversity emphasizes issues that affect women and older workers.

 Hien Do is a professor of sociology and interdisciplinary social sciences specializing in Asian American Studies.
 He holds a doctoral degree in philosophy from the University of California, Santa Barbara.
 His research focuses on Vietnamese Americans, the formation of Vietnamese-American communities, and impacts on religion and immigration.
 He is an expert on race and ethnic relations, students in higher education and Asian Americans in politics.